selinece17/SpringBootTutorial/SpringBoot.md

 Open the following URL in your browser to verify the app is working:
 <http://localhost:8080>

-This should now return a Whitelabel Error Page as we've not created enough code to respond properly, but it should verify that your environment and dependencies are all setup properly.
+This should now return the text from the HelloController we coded above, as well as verify that your environment and dependencies are all setup properly.